 “Individuals with symptoms such as nausea, diarrhea, and abdominal cramping should seek medical attention if they develop bloody diarrhea or cannot drink enough fluids to keep hydrated,” said Dr. Rebecca Sunenshine, medical director for Maricopa County Department of Public Health.
 “We are asking healthcare providers to get stool cultures if they suspect E. coli especially in young children.”

 According to an Arizona Department of Health Services press release, the I.M.
-Healthy soynut butter and soynut butter-containing products have been distributed to a range of stores and purveyors in Arizona and are also available for purchase online.
+Healthy soynut butter and products containing soynut butter have been distributed to a range of stores and purveyors in Arizona and are also available for purchase online.
 Due to their long shelf life, consumers should check for these products and not eat these products until further notice.

 Help for Children with E. coli O157:H7 and Their Families

-Pritzker Hageman, P.A., E. coli lawyers represent people sickened in foodborne outbreaks throughout the United States.
-Attorneys Brendan Flaherty and Ryan Osterholm have won millions for their clients in lawsuits against food companies, distributors, daycare centers and others.
-Mr. Flaherty and Mr. Osterholm can be reached at 1-888-377-8900 (toll free) or by using our free consultation form.
+Our E. coli lawyers represent people sickened in foodborne outbreaks throughout the United States.
+We have won millions for their clients in lawsuits against food companies, distributors, daycare centers and others.
+Our E.coli lawyers can be reached at 1-888-377-8900 (toll-free) or by using the free consultation form below.